moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 Changes
 -------

+* 2016-02-10 - Change plugin version and release scheme to the scheme promoted by moodle.org, no functionality change
 * 2016-01-01 - Adopt code changes in Moodle core auth_ldap, including the new scheduled task feature.
 If you have used a LDAP syncronization cron job before, please use the LDAP syncronisation scheduled task from now on (for details, see "Configuring LDAP synchronization task" section below)
 * 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change
 * 2015-08-18 - Check compatibility for Moodle 2.9, no functionality change